 Theoretically, given any valid input label, the optimized rules will generate at most 5 ALLOCATABLE labels -- the original label, one all simp1 label, one all simp2 label, one all trad-1 label and one all trad-2 label.

-CGP provides two examples to illustrate how the mechanism reduce the number of allocatable labels in Appendix R.'
+CGP provides two examples to illustrate how the mechanism reduces the number of allocatable labels in Appendix R. In the majority of cases for which there aren't multiple trad or multiple simp variants, the rules will only generate 3 ALLOCATABLE labels.

 The merit of the above mechanism is that it retains the same simplified and traditional mappings as the existing SLD as far as possible.
 It does not change the simplified type or traditional type of any variant character of these 164 variant mappings, Instead, it subdivides them into common simplified/traditional ones and extra simplified/traditional ones, and generates extra disposition rules.
-The disadvantage is that it doesn't guarantee that the applicant could get any specific label from an infinite allocatable label list, but allows the applicant to replace the original input label with one specific desired variant label.
+The disadvantage is that it doesn't guarantee that the applicant could get any specific label from an infinite allocatable label list but allows the applicant to replace the original input label with one specific desired variant label.
 CGP regards this as an acceptable trade-off to reduce the number of multiple allocatable labels.

 Create new actions to assign variant label dispositions